VVsmileyx/MetaGO/README.md

-# Welcome to use GOES:Identify Group-Specific Sequences
+# Welcome to use GOES:Identifying Group-Specific Sequences

   GOES is a pipeline developed to identify group-specific sequences between two groups of high throughput sequencing samples with long k-mer (generally k=30-40) features.
 The group-specific here means being present or rich in one group but absent or scarce in another group.
 GOES is taxonomy-free and only on the frequency of k-mers.